effector/patronum/src/debug/readme.md

 Common fields:

+- **logType** - `storeInit | update` - log type for convenience.
+All provided stores current values are logged with `storeInit` for all known scopes right away.
+Same after new scope was registered.
+All other updates are of `update` type.
 - **scope** - `Scope | null` - effector's `Scope` context object, which owns this particular update
 - **scopeName** - `string | null` - name of the `Scope`, if registered and `null` otherwise.
 - **node** - `Node` - effector's internal node, which update is being logged.